riasat01/blog-project/README.md

 - **Admin**
   - `DELETE /api/admin/blogs/:blogId` - Admin to delete a blog by Id
-  - `GET /api/admin/users/:userId/block` - Admin to block a use by Id
+  - `PATCH /api/admin/users/:userId/block` - Admin to block a use by Id